.

 Prague Christmas Markets Basic Information

 Explore the 3 most central Christmas Markets in Prague and get local advice on others to explore during your stay.
-Get the tips and tricks on how to enjoy the Christmas Markets, what to look out for and what to avoid.
+As well as a variety of Christmas Traditions you’ll also get the tips and tricks on how to enjoy the Christmas Markets, what to look out for and what to avoid.

 • Native English Presentation